 Accessibility of software tools and course materials

-As you move to remote instruction, it's important to keep in mind the accessibility of software tools and course materials for students with disabilities.
+In any mode of instruction, it's important to keep in mind the accessibility of software tools and course materials for students with disabilities.
 The following are suggestions to keep in mind:

 - When you introduce or change course material (whether web pages, PDF or multimedia files, etc.), make sure to consider accessibility for students with disabilities.
 Please contact the Student Disability Center at email@example.com with questions and for assistance.